fehler/scratch/building-a-business/03-boxout-2.md

 <img src="superbooked.png" width="650">

-Superbooked
+SuperBooked
 -----------

 https://superbooked.com

-Superbooked – the brainchild of noted designer Dan Mall – is a tool that’s designed to help you find work with a little help from your friends.
+Currently in beta, SuperBooked – the brainchild of noted designer Dan Mall – is designed to help you find work with a little help from your friends.
 Built on the idea that the best opportunities come from the people you know, SuperBooked connects you to opportunities through people you trust.